Note: To read The Wishing Map from the beginning, click here.

 Had Gina been imbibing from the other bowl?
 The one marked “Uplens” (adults)?

-Thoughts: I got drunk at age 11 by unintentionally visiting the grown-up’s punch bowl at a family gathering.
+Thoughts: Like Gina, I got accidentally drunk at age 11.
 Not pretty.
 Has that ever happened to you or to anyone you know?

 To read The Wishing Map 72, click here!